Scalar curvature and holomorphy potentials: A variational characterization

-\begin{proof} Write where the right hand side of the equality follows since $\varphi^{,ab}_{\ \ b}=\varphi^{,ba}_{\ \ b}$.
+\begin{proof} Write which follows since $\vphi^{,ab}_{\ \ b}=\vphi^{,ba}_{\ \ b}$.
 Under the condition of the lemma, the first term on the right hand side is the divergence of the $(0,1)$ part of the form corresponding to $v$: which vanishes upon integration, so that the integral of the left hand side also vanishes.
-That integral is the square of the $L_2$ norm of the tensor $\varphi_{,\kb{a}\kb{b}}$, hence the result follows. \end{proof}

-Recall that a function $\varphi$ on a K\"ahler manifold $(M,g)$ is a $g$-holomorphy potential for a vector field $X$ if $X=(\dbar\varphi)^{\#_g}$. \begin{thm} \lb{S} Let $M^m$ be a compact complex manifold, with a triple $(\underline{g}, X, \underline{\varphi})$ consisting of a (base) K\"ahler metric $\underline{g}$ with K\"ahler form $\underline{\om}$ and a holomorphic vector field $X$ which admits zeros, for which $\underline{\varphi}$ is a $\underline{g}$-holomorphy potential.
-Suppose that $f:{\Bbb{R}}\ra{\Bbb{R}}$ and $h:\Bbb{C}\ra\Bbb{C}$ are $C^1$ functions.
-Consider the functional defined over the space of K\"ahler metrics (with K\"ahler forms) in the fixed K\"ahler class $[\underline{\om}]$, where, for a given such metric $g$ with K\"ahler form $\om$ satisfying $\om=\underline{\om}+\del\dbar\underline{u}$, the scalar curvature of $g$ is denoted $s$, while $\varphi$ is a $g$-holomorphy potential of $X$, normalized via $\int_{M^m}\varphi\,\om^{\we m}=\int_{M^m}[\underline{\varphi}+X\underline{u}]\,\om^{\we m}$.
-A metric $g$ satisfies the Euler-Lagrange equation for $S$ if and only if the function is also a $g$-holomorphy potential (and, of course, is Killing if it is real). \end{thm} Here the prime denotes differentiation.
-The vector field $X$ is assumed to have zeros since only then it admits holomorphy potentials.
-Unless $h$ is chosen to be real valued, Theorem~\ref{S} describes a variation of a complex valued functional.
-Nonetheless, the main interest is in the case where the critical equation gives rise not just to a holomorphy potential, but to a holomorphic Killing one (for which the potential is real).
-Finally, the meaning of the normalization condition for $\varphi$ will be explained in (\ref{one}) of \S3.
+That integral is the square of the $L^2$ norm of the tensor $\vphi_{,\kb{a}\kb{b}}$, hence the result follows. \end{proof} \begin{prop} \lb{S} On a compact complex manifold $M$ with $\dim_{\mathbb{C}}M=m$, fix objects $\left(\wht{g},\, \{X_i\}_{i=1}^k\right)$, consisting of a (background) K\"ahler metric $\wht{g}$ with K\"ahler form $\wht{\om}$, and for $i=1,\ldots k$, a holomorphic vector field (with zeros) $X_i$ admitting a $\wht{g}$-holomorphy potential $\wht{\vphi}_i$.
+Suppose that $f:{\mathbb{R}}\ra{\mathbb{R}}$ and $h_i:\mathbb{C}\ra\mathbb{C}$ are smooth functions ($i=1\ldots k$).
+Consider the functional defined over the space of K\"ahler metrics (with K\"ahler forms) in the fixed K\"ahler class $[\wht{\om}]$.
+Here, a given such metric $g$ has K\"ahler form $\om$ and scalar curvature $s$.
+Also, for i=1\ldots k, each $X_i$ has $g$-holomorphy potential $\vphi_i$ normalized via the condition $\int_M\vphi_i\,\om^{\we m}=\int_M[\wht{\vphi}_i+X_iu]\,\om^{\we m}$, where $u$ is the smooth purely imaginary function given up to a constant by $\om=\wht{\om}+\del\dbar u$.
+A metric $g$ satisfies the Euler-Lagrange equation for $S$ if and only if the function \be\lbl{phi2}\vphi_{k+1}=f'(s)\prod_{i=1}^k h_i(\vphi_i)\end{equation} is also a $g$-holomorphy potential (and, of course, is a $g$-Killing potential if it is real). \end{prop} Here the prime denotes differentiation while $f(s)$ stands for the composition $f\circ s$, and similarly for $h_i(\vphi_i)$.
+Unless all $h_i$, $i=1,\ldots k$ are chosen to be real valued, Theorem~\ref{S} describes a variation of a complex valued functional.
+However, our main interest will be the case where the critical equation \Ref{phi2} gives rise not just to a holomorphy potential, but to a Killing potential with respect to the critical metric.
+Finally, the meaning of the normalization condition for $\vphi_i$ will be clarified in \S\ref{trivial}.